Rabbi Benzion Klatzko

 Rabbi Klatzko and his family currently live in Monsey, New York, where hosting 50 or more people for Shabbos in the norm.
 He has been at the frontier of improving Jewish communal life in the United States for over two decades and is an invaluable addition to the Shabbat.com team.

 Rabbi Yehudah Koblick

-Rabbi Yehudah Koblick is a co-founder of Shabbat.com.
-As the lead developer, Rabbi Koblick oversees all technical operations and is responsible for the development of its core technology and infrastructure.
-He was formerly a software engineer and consultant to the Elfnet project and worked for Mitsubishi Electric Research Laboratories.
+Rabbi Yehudah Koblick is the co-founder of Shabbat.com.
+As the shabbat.com's sole developer, Yehudah Koblick oversees all technical operations and is responsible for the development of its core technology and infrastructure.
+He was formerly a software engineer and consultant to numerous companies and worked for Mitsubishi Electric Research Laboratories.

-Rabbi Koblick holds a bachelor’s degree in information systems from Pace University.
-He received his rabbinic ordination from Rabbi Bezalel Rudinsky and is a longstanding member of the Kollel at Yeshivas Ohr Reuven.
-He is also the director of Yeshiva Hockey, an ice hockey organization for kids.
-Currently he is the founder of Tribex Technology, a new software company.
+Rabbi Koblick holds a bachelor’s degree from Pace University.
+He received his rabbinic ordination from Rabbi Bezalel Rudinsky.
+He is the founder of Tribex Technology, a software company focusing on mobile apps.